liamzdenek/stitch-fix-application/memory-bank/progress.md

 1. Comprehensive monitoring and logging
 2. Additional testing of all components
 3. Documentation of the deployment process
+4. Debugging of the email generation system

-With the system successfully deployed to AWS and the core functionality working, we're in a good position to focus on enhancing the system's reliability and maintainability.
-The stream processor Lambda is now correctly processing DynamoDB events and publishing them to SNS, and the email processor Lambda is receiving events from SQS and processing them correctly.
+With the system successfully deployed to AWS and most of the core functionality working, we're in a good position to focus on enhancing the system's reliability and maintainability.
+The stream processor Lambda is now correctly processing DynamoDB events and publishing them to SNS, and the backend API is now using DynamoDB for data persistence.

 The deployment process has been improved with custom build scripts using esbuild to properly bundle all dependencies.
 This ensures that the Lambda functions have all the required dependencies and can run reliably in the AWS environment.
 We've also implemented a secure deployment process using environment variables for API keys.

 We've successfully integrated the OpenRouter API for email generation, replacing the OpenAI client with direct HTTP requests to OpenRouter.
 This provides more flexibility in model selection and better control over the email generation process.

+However, there is an issue with the email generation system.
+Emails are not being generated for users with low engagement scores, despite the engagement score being correctly updated in the database.
+This issue is currently being investigated.

 The system now demonstrates a production-ready, highly scalable solution that addresses a key business risk for Stitch Fix.
 It showcases technical excellence through its architecture and implementation, while providing practical business value through its engagement monitoring and automated re-engagement capabilities.